hoytech/rasgueadb/README.md

 The test-suite has an example where a `words` field is split up into individual words and each is added to a multi-index.
 This way you can query for all records that contain a particular word somewhere in their `words` field.

+In the `indexPrelude` for this table, the variable created with the index's name becomes an `std::vector`.
+You should push on as many items as you wish to index for this record.
+If you don't push anything, there will be 0 index entries created for this record.

+## AltOrder

+By default, iterating over items with the same index (for example with `env.foreachDup_TABLE__INDEX`) will iterate over the entries in primary key order (either ascending or descending according to the `reverse` parameter).

+Sometimes this is not what you want from an index.
+If you tag an index as `altOrder`, then the automatically created variable in the `indexPrelude` becomes a `std::vector<struct ...>`.
+The struct has two members: the primary (what you would normally index), and an alt, which is a `uint64_t`.

+For example, if you want to iterate over this index in order of a `created` timestamp, you might do this in the prelude:

+    myIndex.push_back({ std::string(v.myField()), v.created() });

 ## OpLog